NORTH-WEST ENGLAND AND NORTH WALES

 Our meetings are usually 10:30 to 3.30, and include a presentation and discussion, time for reflection, resource sharing and peer support.

 Thursday 19 September – St Columba’s Hospice, Edinburgh

-AHPCC Scottish Branch Meeting, 12 June 2019 at Highland Hospice, Inverness
+Report of the AHPCC Scottish Branch Meeting, held on 12 June 2019 at Highland Hospice, Inverness

 We were made very welcome at our recent meeting, when nine of us met at Highland Hospice in Inverness, most of us making the 350-mile round trip by train to do so.